Amid Protests, Colombia's Capital Placed Under Curfew

 In televised remarks on Friday, Duque said that "from next week I will start a national conversation that will strengthen the current agenda of social policies."
 He said that some people were using the rallies to "sow chaos."

-Demonstrations are picking up in Colombia at the same time as a wave of protests have swept across Latin America, in Chile, Ecuador and Bolivia.
+Demonstrations are picking up in Colombia at the same time as a wave of protests have swept across Latin America in Chile, Ecuador and Bolivia.

 But as Otis notes, such demonstrations are considered unusual in Colombia.
 "These protests here have caught people a little bit by surprise, because Colombia has always been a very institution country," he says.
-"Despite guerrilla wars and cocaine, drug related violence, there's been a lot of government stability and economic stability."
+"Despite guerrilla wars and cocaine, drug-related violence, there's been a lot of government stability and economic stability."

 To put this in perspective, Friday night's curfew in Bogotá was the first of its kind there in 43 years.